Nero103/Data_Job_Analysis_SQL_Project/README.md

 LIMIT 10;
 ```

-Here is are the detail insights from the queries result-set.
+Here are the detailed insights from the query result-set.

 The companies are ranked from highest to lowest average salary.
 **AT&T** appears at the top, suggesting it offers the most competitive salary for Data Analyst roles among the companies listed.